jentery/engl391/README.md

-# engl391
+# English 391

-English 391: Games and Interactive Fiction
+Repository for English 391, "Games and Interactive Fiction," at UVic (Spring 2023)